Skin Cancer Check

 1. Consultation & Histor

-• Discussion of your concerns, personal and family history of skin cancer or melanoma (where known), and sun-exposure patterns.
+• any personal or family history of skin cancer or melanoma (if known)

 2. Full-Skin Observation (within agreed areas)

-• Visual and dermoscopic review in a private setting, respecting your comfort and boundaries.
+• A visual and dermoscopic review of the agreed skin areas is performed in a private clinical setting, respecting your comfort and boundaries.

 3. Digital Mapping (if selected)

-• Photographs taken of agreed areas to create a secure record for future comparison.
+• If digital mole mapping is chosen, clinical photographs are taken of agreed areas to create a secure visual record for future comparison.

 4. Findings & Next Steps

-• You may be provided with documentation to take to your chosen medical practitioner.
+Where appropriate, you may also be provided with documentation to share with your chosen medical practitioner.

 Frequently Asked Questions